Every industry has its own regulator – an authority that sets standards and improves cooperation inside. The air travel industry is no exception.

 Back in the 1920s when the mushrooming travel agencies started distributing flight tickets, they acted as clearinghouses or a middleman between travelers and airlines.
 In addition to spreading vouchers, travel agencies were responsible for smooth money transactions.
 When IATA emerged in 1945, it took over these processes and became a mediator between travel agencies and airlines.

-That is how IATA accreditation was introduced.
+That is how IATA accreditation (sometimes referred to as IATA certification) was introduced.
 It exists to safeguard airlines and monitor the revenue flow.
 So, in order to get access to airline inventories, a travel agency is supposed to undergo verification by IATA.
 In this case, an airline won’t have to check an agency over again every time an agent connects to the carrier’s reservation system.
 If a distributor is IATA-accredited, it’s a reliable partner.